ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 Reality → Data → Intelligence → Decision → Action → Outcome → Learning

-This loop explains how organizations continuously improve their decisions through data systems, analytics, machine learning, and feedback.
+Organizations that successfully implement this loop become **learning systems that continuously improve decision quality over time**.

 Your task is to write **one complete book chapter (~2200–2500 words)** based on the chapter title and section headings provided.